 - i.
 A police reference check for volunteers working with vulnerable populations is required. - ii.
 A PRC-VSS is considered valid for one year from the date of issue. - iii.
-Students are required to present an original copy of a valid PRC-VSS to the MEP office by the deadline posted on the MEP website before entering: - a) MWF 150 Introduction to Midwifery (due August 1st) - b) MWF 120 Normal Childbearing

-- (due November 15th) - c) MWF 220 Interprofessional Placements I (due August 15th) - d) MWF 420 Maternal and Newborn Pathology (due August 15th) - e) And when returning to any clinical placement following a leave of absence - iv.
+Students are required to present an original copy of a valid PRC-VSS to the MEP office by the deadline posted on the MEP website before entering: - a) MWF 150 Introduction to Midwifery (due August 1st) - b) MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care (due November 15th) - c) MWF 220 Interprofessional Placements I (due August 15th) - d) MWF 420 Maternal and Newborn Pathology/Complex Care II (due August 15th) - e) And when returning to any clinical placement following a leave of absence - iv.
 Students are required to retain the original copy of a valid PRC-VSS during clinical placements to be available if requested.
 (The MEP does not retain the original copy; it is returned to the student.) - v.
 Presence of a criminal record does not automatically disqualify a student from entering a placement and will be reviewed by the director.